camunda/camunda-docs-manual/content/user-guide/logging.md

 </dependency>
 ```

-### Example using Logback
+### Example Using Logback

 For a more sophisticated logging setup we recommend using Logback.
-In order to do so, the following steps are necessary:
+To do so, the following steps are necessary:

 Add the logback dependency